lewisacidic/progressbar/README.md

 A class that wraps an iterable/iterator, `ProgIter` is provided for use in monitoring for loop progress.

-I included some css to make the html bar look nice, this should be appened to your ~/.ipython/profile-[profile]/static/custom/custom.css (replacing [profile] with your profile name, usually default unless you have a custom profile)
+I included some css adapted from [this excellent post](http://css-tricks.com/html5-progress-element/) to make the html bar look nice, this should be appened to your ~/.ipython/profile-[profile]/static/custom/custom.css (replacing [profile] with your profile name, usually default unless you have a custom profile)